We Are Factory International

 Manchester International Festival

-Renowned for our world-firsts, we commission work that blurs boundaries and opens new possibilities.
+Known world-over for our world-firsts, we produce work that blurs boundaries and opens new possibilities.
 We bring artists together to invent — think Massive Attack collaborating with Adam Curtis.
-Marina Abramović and Robert Wilson presenting a retelling of the artist’s life featuring Willem Defoe, Idris Elba and Kwame Kwei-Armah taking us on a dramatic odyssey to contemporary South Africa.
+Idris Elba and Kwame Kwei-Armah taking us on a dramatic odyssey to contemporary South Africa.
 Or Maxine Peake and Sarah Frankcom re-imagining the life of Nico.
-And we invite extraordinary responses to our city and times: Yoko Ono’s Bells for Peace, Jeremy Deller’s Procession or Marta Minujin’s Big Ben Lying Down with Political Books.
+And we invite extraordinary responses to our city and times: take Yoko Ono’s Bells for Peace, Jeremy Deller’s Procession or Marta Minujin’s Big Ben Lying Down with Political Books for starters.

 Since our very first edition in 2007, the Festival has shocked and inspired crowds in spaces of all shapes and sizes – from theatres, galleries and concert halls to railway depots, churches and car parks.
 Aviva Studios is our new base – but trust us, MIF is still gonna pop up all over the city every other year.